How to Read Oil Change Sticker?

 4. Type of Oil Used

-5. Mechanic or Shop Details
+5. Mechanic or Shop Name

 Survey Report on the Importance of Oil Change Stickers in Car Maintenance